Michigan Supreme Court: Current justices

-Following the 2012 election, the court had a 4–3 conservative Republican majority, with Robert P. Young Jr. serving as Chief Justice.
-After the resignation of Justice Diane Hathaway and appointment of David Viviano in 2013, there was a 5–2 Republican majority.
-After the 2018 election, the court reverted to a 4–3 conservative Republican majority with the election of Megan Cavanagh.
+Following the 2012 election, the court had a 4–3 Republican majority, with Robert P. Young Jr. serving as Chief Justice.
+After Justice Diane Hathaway's resignation and David Viviano's appointment in 2013, there was a 5–2 Republican majority.
+After the 2018 election, the court reverted to a 4–3 Republican majority with the election of Megan Cavanagh.

-In 2020, Bridget Mary McCormack was re-elected as Chief Justice and Elizabeth M. Welch was elected as Justice, giving the Democrats a 4–3 majority on the court starting January 1, 2021.
+In 2020, Bridget Mary McCormack was re-elected, and Elizabeth M. Welch was elected for her first term, giving the Democrats a 4–3 majority on the court starting January 1, 2021.
 This also made the court majority female for the fourth time in state history.
+With the election of Kimberly Thomas to succeed retiring Justice David Viviano in 2024, Democrats increased their advantage to a 5–2 majority on the court, starting January 1, 2025.
+Months later, Democrats increased their majority on the court to 6–1 following the resignation of Chief Justice Elizabeth Clement and the appointment of Noah Hood.

 The current justices of the Michigan Supreme Court are: